skypjack/entt/README.md

 when defining a registry (actually the DefaultRegistry is nothing more than a Registry where the type of the entities is `std::uint32_t`).<br/>
 Components (the _C_ of an _ECS_) should be plain old data structures or more complex and moveable data structures with a proper constructor.
-They are list initialized by using the parameters provided to construct the component.
+Actually, the sole requirement of a component type is that it must be both move constructible and move assignable.
+They are list initialized by using the parameters provided to construct the component itself.
 No need to register components or their types neither with the registry nor with the entity-component system at all.<br/>
 Systems (the _S_ of an _ECS_) are just plain functions, functors, lambdas or whatever the users want.
 They can accept a Registry, a View or a PersistentView and use them the way they prefer.
 No need to register systems or their types neither with the registry nor with the entity-component system at all.

-The following sections will explain in short how to use the entity-component system, the core part of the `EnTT` framework.<br/>
+The following sections will explain in short how to use the entity-component system, the core part of the whole framework.<br/>
 In fact, the framework is composed of many other classes in addition to those describe below.
 For more details, please refer to the [online documentation](https://skypjack.github.io/entt/).